Quantum property testing in sparse directed graphs: Collision-freeness lower bound

-\begin{theorem}[Restatement of \Cref{lowerbound-col_intro}] Let $ k\geq 3$ and $0<\eps<1/(4^{k-1}\lceil 20 (2k)^{k/2}\rceil)$ be constants and $N$ be a large enough positive integer.
-Then the quantum query complexity of the $\eps$-testing of $k$-collision-freeness of a sequence of integers $S=(s_1,\dots,s_N)\in[N]^N$ with parameter $\eps$ is $\Omega(N^{1/2 - 1/(2k)}/\ln^2 N)$. \end{theorem} The proof of the theorem is at the end of \Cref{proof:th_main_lb}.
+The proof of the theorem is at the end of \Cref{proof:th_main_lb}.
 Observe that \Cref{theo:kstarfree_lb_intro} is implied by \Cref{lowerbound-col} and the reduction in \Cref{pro:coll_star_reduction}.
 Our proof mostly follows the structure of \cite[Section 6.1]{polynomial_strikes_back}, and in particular it uses the notion of dual polynomial for non-Boolean partial symmetric functions.
 Our main technical contribution in this section is the proof of \Cref{claim:second_point}, because the corresponding proof in \cite{polynomial_strikes_back} crucially relies on a fact that does not hold for our problem.
 We will discuss it in detail below.

 In the following, we first state some general results related to the polynomial method for non-Boolean functions, then we use these results for our problem to state the exact statement that we prove in the technical part.